Cataract Surgery FAQ's

 Will I have to wear glasses after cataract surgery?

-There are premium lenses which are available to lessen your need for glasses after surgery.
+Premium lenses are available to lessen your need for glasses or contact lenses after surgery.
 If you have astigmatism, toric IOL's can be implanted to correct for your astigmatism.
 Presbyopic-correcting IOL's allow you to see both distance and near out of the same eye.

 How much does cataract surgery cost?

-There are some procedures which are not fully covered by insurance companies.
-If you elect to have a non-covered procedure, the cost will be collected before your surgery.
-These non-covered procedures include:
+There are some procedures which are not covered by insurance companies.
+If you elect to have a non-covered procedure or lens, the cost will be collected prior to your surgery.
+These non-covered procedures may include:

 - Arcuate Keratotomy or Limbal Relaxing Incision-a surgical technique to reduce your astigmatism